BroadbandForum/data-model-template/specification/index.md

 | access            | Whether the parameter is writable (readWrite), read-only (readOnly), or writable once then read-only (writeOnceReadOnly). |
 | version           | The data model version (of the form m.n or m.n.p) in which this parameter was first defined.
 This MUST be present if, and only if, it's a later version than the parent object's version (@sec:versions). |
 | status            | The parameter's {current, deprecated, obsoleted, deleted} status.
 This defaults to current, and so is not likely to be specified for a new parameter. |
-| activeNotify      | The parameter's {normal, forceEnabled, forceDefault, canDeny} Active Notification status.
+| activeNotify      | The parameter's {normal, forceEnabled, forceDefaultEnabled, canDeny} Active Notification status.
 This defaults to normal, and so is not often specified for a new parameter.\
-Note that in USP, forceEnabled and forceDefault are not applicable and thus are equivalent to normal. |
+Note that in USP, forceEnabled and forceDefaultEnabled are not applicable and thus are equivalent to normal. |
 | forcedInform      | For CWMP only, the parameter's Forced Inform status.
 This defaults to False, and so is not often specified for a new parameter. |
 | description       | The parameter's description (@sec:descriptions). |
 | syntax            | The parameter's syntax (@sec:parameter-syntax). |